 Read MoreBy Hami Arain of KVRR TV.
 A little over a year after Shane Netterville was killed by a Fargo police officer, a dispute at a Fargo cemetery is keeping his family from honoring him how they want.
 Ryan Netterville created this memorial to honor his brother, Shane.
 “I just figured he deserves something nice especially since it just wasn’t like he just died.
 He was murdered.”...

-Read MoreBy Cathy Lynn Grossman in Publisher's Weekly.
+Read MoreBy Cathy Lynn Grossman of Publisher's Weekly.
 Spiritual perspectives on climate change, sustainable living, and food insecurity are drawing attention from religion publishers.
 Upcoming books address the spiritual significance of the food we eat, the water we rely on, and our responses to issues such as the struggles of Indigenous peoples to protect their sacred lands...

 Read MoreBy Vanessa Jugarap and Karen Van Fossan in the High Plains Reader.
 “Honestly, with this whole thing and how everything’s gone on, I feel like I died that day, too,” said Ryan Netterville, older brother of Shane Netterville, a 28-year-old Indigenous man who was shot and killed by Fargo Police Officer Adam O’Brien last summer.
 Ryan created a special tribute piece, which now joins the North Dakota Human Rights Arts Festival circuit, to honor his brother and keep a spotlight on the July 8, 2022 shooting...